 Information and picture lower in page, main thing I would recommend here is if you do decide to go this route make sure its a decent size, my previous RBA was at least 30% smaller than the TFV12 which made it so fiddly to set up I gave up with it.

 Hopefully I have covered most questions here, but I am bound to I have missed something so will update accordingly.

 When using eBay or amazon I highly recommend you use stores with very high feedback when you buy any e-cig mod or coils, this is due to the vast amount of fakes on both these sites, that said if you find a store that has been recommended to you by a friend that you trust then by all means, personally I have been burned enough times with coils not to bother any more, I have also been burned on local market stalls.
 At this point in time I have never had a fake mod (to the best of my knowledge).

 I can not speak for other brands but smok have an app which allows you to scan the bar code on all their products which tell you if its it genuine or not.

 Other than the above (which I own) I will not advise a particular make or model.

 For an admittedly extensive but very worthwhile read on this topic electronic-cigarettesco have written a very good article which explains everything in great detail.

-For the best advice on what you want versus what you think you want go to a ‘well established‘ vape shop where they can help answer all your questions.
+For the best advice on what you want versus what you think you want go to a ‘well established‘ vape shop that know an understand their trade, they can help answer all your questions.